 Additional Data Elements on the ESTA Application and I-94W

 The ESTA application is being amended to include additional data elements that improve DHS/CBP’s ability to identify intending travelers who may pose a risk to U.S. security.
-The revised ESTA application now requires all applicants to complete data fields for other names or aliases if applicable, other countries of citizenship including any corresponding passport numbers, national identification number if applicable, city of birth, home address, telephone number, contact information in the event of an emergency, U.S. point of contact information, father and mother’s name, and current job title.
-ESTA applicants will also be prompted for current or previous employer information including name, address, and telephone number, however providing this information is at the discretion of the applicant.
+The revised ESTA application now requires all applicants to complete data fields for other names or aliases if applicable, other countries of citizenship including any corresponding passport numbers, a national identification number if applicable, city of birth, home address, telephone number, contact information in the event of an emergency, U.S. point of contact information, father and mother’s name, and current job title.
+ESTA applicants will also be prompted for current or previous employer information including name, address, and telephone number, however providing this information is optional.

-The addition of this information on the ESTA application will create a more robust targeting environment while simultaneously decreasing the number of inconclusive matches to derogatory records, providing benefits to both the Department and the traveler.
-Enhanced vetting capability allows the Department to mitigate existing security gaps that may arise due to the omission of these data elements from the ESTA application process.
+The addition of this information on the ESTA application will enhance DHS/CBP’s ability to identify the applicant while simultaneously decreasing the number of inconclusive matches to derogatory records, providing benefits to both DHS/CBP and the traveler.
+Enhanced vetting capability allows DHS/CBP to mitigate existing security gaps that may arise due to the omission of these data elements from the current ESTA application process.
 The expansion of collected information on the ESTA application to support enhanced vetting efforts aligns with the original intent of ESTA, to mitigate the risk of individuals using the VWP to circumvent the visa security process.
 As a result, this PIA is being updated to provide notice to the public of a new information collection on the ESTA application.

 Revised Eligibility Questions on the ESTA Application and I-94W

 This PIA is also being updated to reflect the revised eligibility questions that new applicants must complete on the ESTA application.
 While the substance of the revised eligibility questions remain similar to the previous questions, a number of the questions have been reworded with “plain English” vernacular to make the questions easier to understand by the general public.
-For example, previous questions asking whether an applicant has been arrested or convicted of a moral turpitude crime or has been involved in Nazi activity have been reworded to general questions regarding criminal or terrorist history.
+For example, previous questions asking whether an applicant has been arrested or convicted of a moral turpitude crime or has been involved in Nazi activity have been reworded to more general questions regarding criminal or terrorist history.
 CBP has removed confusing and archaic language to promote readability and make the ESTA application online more user-friendly.

 Systems of Record Notice Update